verlenmot/weather-project/architecture-documentation/architecture-description.md

 The dashboard will be delivered through Power BI.

-## Azure Virtual Network

-An Azure Virtual Network with security groups is set up so that the services can communicate with each other.

 ## Azure Key Vault

-All configuration secrets are kept in the cloud in azure key vault to ensure security.
+Azure Key Vault is used to contain the secret scope for Databricks.

+## Azure Network Rules

+The Azure Storage Accounts and Azure Key Vault have network rules that deny all access unless it comes from trusted Microsoft Services.

 ## Terraform

 The infrastructure for the application is automatically created with Terraform.
+While developing, the backend is local.
-The backend configuration is azurerm, this ensures security of infrastructure.
+The final backend configuration will be azurerm, this ensures security of infrastructure.

 ## Docker

 The application is delivered as a Dockerfile.
 In this way, complexity of trying out the application is kept to a minimum.